thdtjsdn/prof/Readme.md

 ### Setup

+### Testing

+Tests are written with [Vows](http://vowsjs.org/) and are limited to the node code.
+To run all tests:

+    make test

 ### Branching

 This repository is organized and maintained with the help of [gitflow](https://github.com/nvie/gitflow).
 Developers are encouraged to use it when working with this repository.